danielrosehill/GPT-Workspace-Scaffolding/documentation.md

 I have provided subfolders at the first root level for `work` and `personal` for those who wish to use the workspace for both professional and personal use.
 Of course, this structure could be employed for the other "modules" as well.

+### Version Control For Configuration Changes

+You will probably want to periodically update and improve your custom GPTs as you figure out what's working (and what's not).

+Under `config` you can create folders like `current` and `oldversions`.

+And then store old versions under `oldversions.`

+To do this, you should create a version control system.
+This could be noted as a field in the `about.me` document for each GPT.

+---

 ## Prompt Library - Core Folder 2

 This folder is designed to store a prompt library.